 Bucket handle meniscus tear repair and treatment options

-In this article, Ross Hauser, MD presents information on the bucket handle meniscus tear sometimes overlooked in the doctor-patient consultation.
+In this article, Ross Hauser, MD and Katherine L. Worsnick, MPAS, PA-C present information on the bucket handle meniscus tear sometimes overlooked in the doctor-patient consultation.
 Not all bucket handle meniscus tears need to be operated on.
 The reasons are presented below.

 Bucket handle meniscus tear surgery failure rates